 Do good for the mountains.
-Four great causes.
+Five great causes.

 Our ‘mascot’ (totem animal?) for the festival is the Mountain Pygmy–possum, Burramys parvus, Australia’s only hibernating marsupial.
 The mountain pygmy possum has been declared by the IUCN Redlist as Critically endangered.
 In 2000, the population estimates totalled less than 2,000 individuals from the three combined isolated populations that exist across the Australian Alps.